BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 For example, a user might start shopping on a desktop computer at work and add some items to her cart.
 A persistent cart would let her continue to add more products to her cart via her phone on the train home — and then pay for them all on her laptop when she got back to her house.

 With BigCommerce, this is a built-in feature (on ‘Plus’ plans or higher); with Shopify, you’ll need to pay for an app to provide this functionality.
-So it’s a bit of a win for BigCommerce here, depending on which plan you go for.
+So it’s a bit of a win for BigCommerce here, if you’re on the right plan.

 Selling internationally